sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Protowire](https://protowire.com), by Mark Horgan: Adds prototyping to Sketch including transitions between screens and layer animation.
-- [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers
+- [Sketch Style Libraries](https://github.com/sigtm/sketch-style-libraries), by Sigurd Mannsaker: Sync layer & text styles from any Sketch Library
+- [Sketch User Flows](https://github.com/reqfire/sketch-user-flows), by reqfire: A Sketch Plug-in for importing/exporting user flow and interface definitions from Reqfire.
+- [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.
+- [Sketch Plugin Manager 🔌](https://mludowise.github.io/Sketch-Plugin-Manager), by Mel Ludowise: Keeping your Sketch plugins up to date with the power of Git.
+- [Sketch Copy Layers Styles](https://github.com/francisvega/sketch-copy-layers-styles), by Francis: Sketch plugin to copy Layers and Text styles
 - [Separate Shapes](https://github.com/pez/sketchseparateshapes), by Peter Strömberg: A Sketch-app plugin that does a ”boolean” separate operation on two selected shapes.
 Like divide in Pathfinder in Adobe Illustrator.
-- [Sketch Copy Layers Styles](https://github.com/francisvega/sketch-copy-layers-styles), by Francis: Sketch plugin to copy Layers and Text styles
-- [Sketch User Flows](https://github.com/reqfire/sketch-user-flows), by reqfire: A Sketch Plug-in for importing/exporting user flow and interface definitions from Reqfire.
-- [Sketch Export Generator](https://github.com/kang-chen/sketch-export-generator), by Kang Chen: Sketch plugin to export assets at different scale sizes
-- [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
+- [SketchDistributor](https://github.com/pez/sketchdistributor), by Peter Strömberg: Distribute selection objects vertically or horizontally with a given spacing between them.
+- [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers
 - [DeepSelect](https://github.com/fhuel/DeepSelect), by fhuel: A quick and easy way to select layers inside a group, filtering by layer type
+- [Slinky](https://github.com/finchalyzer/slinky), by Finch.io: Export your Sketch designs as HTML email templates
+- [Protowire](https://protowire.com), by Mark Horgan: Adds prototyping to Sketch including transitions between screens and layer animation.
+- [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
+- [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
+- [Fix Sketch Trackpad Speed](https://github.com/pravdomil/fixsketchtrackpadspeed), by Pravdomil: Speed up your scrolling across all artboards
 - [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
+- [Formr](https://github.com/lessthanzero/formr), by Alexander Katin: Helps to maintain simple proportions of layers and artboards
+- [Sketch Data Studio](http://thetylerwolf.github.io/sketch-data-studio), by thetylerwolf: Sketch plugin to generate charts and data for data tables.
+- [Click Dummy](https://github.com/raureif/sketch-click-dummy), by Raureif: Export simple HTML click dummies to prototype interactivity.
+Just draw rectangles to create links between artboards.
+- [Sketch-Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.
+- [Sketch Grid Master](https://github.com/exevil/sketch-grid-master), by Vyacheslav Dubovitsky: Grid Master is a Sketch plugin that fixes long-standing bugs and adds new functionaity related on work with Grid and Layout.
+- [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
+- [StyleClip](https://github.com/liawesomesaucer/styleclip), by Vincent: Sketch plugin that copies an element's styles directly to your Mac clipboard.
+Supports CSS & SCSS
+- [Sketch Copy Paste Layout Settings](https://github.com/francisvega/sketch-copy-paste-layout-settings), by Francis: Copy layout settings from one artboard and paste into multiples artboards.
+- [Sketch Align To Grid](https://github.com/pravdomil/sketch-align-to-grid), by Pravdomil: Let's align selection to grid
+- [Sketch Show Bounding Boxes](https://github.com/pravdomil/Sketch-Show-Bounding-Boxes), by Pravdomil: Sketch plugin that shows bounding boxes of all layers
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
+- [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
+- [Sketch Export Generator](https://github.com/kang-chen/sketch-export-generator), by Kang Chen: Sketch plugin to export assets at different scale sizes
+- [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Move To Library Sketchplugin](https://github.com/ahmedmigo/move-to-library-sketchplugin), by Ahmed Genaidy: You can now move symbol from your project to any library and re-attach all the symbol instances to this library. also it keep the overrides without any problems and it work with abstract that have libraries not in your local machine
-- [Sketch Show Bounding Boxes](https://github.com/pravdomil/Sketch-Show-Bounding-Boxes), by Pravdomil: Sketch plugin that shows bounding boxes of all layers
 - [Sketch-topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information
-- [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
 - [Plant](https://plantapp.io), by Plant: Version control for designers
-- [Sketch-Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.
-- [Fix Sketch Trackpad Speed](https://github.com/pravdomil/fixsketchtrackpadspeed), by Pravdomil: Speed up your scrolling across all artboards
-- [Sketch Align To Grid](https://github.com/pravdomil/sketch-align-to-grid), by Pravdomil: Let's align selection to grid
 - [Sketch Bounding Boxer](https://github.com/preciousforever/sketch-bounding-boxer), by precious design studio: A simple plugin to to toggle visibility of 'boundingBox' layers in a Sketch document.
 - [Shutterstock](https://www.shutterstock.com/special/sketchplugin), by Shutterstock, Inc.: Access Shutterstock's stunning images without leaving your workspace.
-- [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Content Generator](https://github.com/timuric/content-generator-sketch-plugin), by Timur Carpeev: Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc.
-- [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.
-- [StyleClip](https://github.com/liawesomesaucer/styleclip), by Vincent: Sketch plugin that copies an element's styles directly to your Mac clipboard.
-Supports CSS & SCSS
 - [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App
-- [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
 - [Sketch Exchanger](https://github.com/littlebusters/sketch-exchanger), by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
 - [WeSketch](https://github.com/weixin/WeSketch), by Tencent Wechat Team: A set of plugins for Sketch include making lines & notes, UI Kit & Color sync, font & text replacing.
 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.